RugnirViking/string_encoding/README.md

 ### Building
 Using ROS kinetic,

-Using a valid catkin workspace folder, place this repository into the src folder and `catkin_make` on the base folder.
+1) Using a valid catkin workspace folder, place this repository into the src folder
+2) run `catkin_make` on the base folder.
+3) cd to the devel folder and run `source setup.bash`
+4) use `rosrun string_encoded pub_string` to run the publisher and `rosrun string_encoded sup_string` to run the subscriber